 Prepare to Lead & Serve at Milligan

 The Milligan MBA is designed to accommodate working professionals, which means you don’t have to sacrifice your job and salary while earning your MBA.
 Keep your sanity, keep your cool, and keep your money.

 - 14 months, one Saturday a month + online

-- GMAT not required for undergrad GPA above 3.0
+- GMAT not required for acceptance into the program

 - Complete any needed pre-reqs quickly through online modules or assessment exam